wenjinnn/config/README.md

 The [ags config](https://github.com/wenjinnn/config/tree/nixos/xdg/config/ags) base on [Aylur/dotfiles](https://github.com/Aylur/dotfiles), with these different:

-* add hibernate button for powermenu, need to set swap to let it work.
+* add hibernate button for powermenu, need to setup swap to make it work.
 * use [swaylock-effects](https://github.com/jirutka/swaylock-effects) instead of lockscreen.js (more security, see this [issue](https://github.com/Aylur/dotfiles/issues/72))
 * add a clipboard menu depends on [cliphist](https://github.com/sentriz/cliphist)
 * some bug fix for chinese font and [more](https://github.com/Aylur/dotfiles/issues/122)